How to plan an overseas school trip

 Organising an overseas school trip is a big responsibility, but with careful planning, strong communication, and sticking to official safety guidelines, it can be an unforgettable highlight of your students' school years and something to be proud of for yourself.
 Planning such a large scale event for a big group of people is a real skill.
 Be proud of what you achieve, and have an amazing time.

-Here are a few links you may find helpful:
+Here are a few links you may find helpful when planning an overseas trip with your school:

 https://www.gov.uk/government/publications/health-and-safety-on-educational-visits